BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 26. The final balance of rent and charges payable for the Booking is due 30 days prior to arrival.
 Bookings will be cancelled if the final payment is not received in accordance with the above terms.

-27. Acceptable payment methods include: Stripe, direct debit of the Tenant’s bank account, and credit cards or debit cards.
+27. Acceptable payment methods include: online credit card payment portals such as Stripe, direct debit of the Tenant’s bank account, or such other methods as may be agreed by the Agent.

 28. Credit and debit card charges may be subject to a service fee equivalent to the merchant fee paid by the Agent, where the Offer so specifies.